 During the early years of this century, LWVBN undertook four studies related to alternative sentencing and re-entry that followed the positions established by LWVNYS.
 The Re-Entry Committee hosted full day conferences in 2008 and 2009: Alternative Sentencing and Re-Entry in Erie County and Re-Entry Support in Western New York.

 On January 31, 2009, LWVBN members participated in a Climate Change Café to craft a low carbon diet to decrease energy consumption of participants.
 LWVNYS recognized the effort with an award for “Thinking outside the box.”

 Throughout their history, the Leagues in Erie and Niagara Counties worked and continue to work tirelessly on state and national League studies, lobbying state legislators each spring, producing publications such as an annual Voters Guide and information about individual communities and elected officials at all levels of government and conducting voter registration drives and candidate forums.
 Program events about topical issues are planned and carried out monthly from September to June each year.
 Members speak and register new voters at naturalization ceremonies in Buffalo, currently 35 ceremonies each year.

 Prepared by Terri Parks with the invaluable assistance in research by the Women’s Suffrage Celebration Committee.
 Ann Huberman provided the comments about the Sprawl Campaign.

 2. Some History of Erie County Council LWV or The way we were since ‘52

 return to text

-3. League of Women Voters of Buffalo Niagara Collection courtesy of the University at Buffalo Libraries - Digital Collections, via New York Heritage digital collections
+4. All other illustrations come from the League of Women Voters of Buffalo Niagara Collection at the University at Buffalo Libraries - Digital Collections, via New York Heritage digital collections